smartcontractkit/documentation/docs/Using Any API/listing-services.md

 On testnets, several alternatives are provided:

 - Chainlink Labs DevRel nodes are listed [here](/docs/decentralized-oracles-ethereum-mainnet/).
 If you don't find a job suitable to your need then join [Chainlink operator-requests discord channel](https://discord.com/invite/kEneq3Kg) or check the other alternatives below.
-- You can also deploy testnet nodes and external adapters with just a few cliks on [naas.link](https://naas.link/).
-You will have to write your own [jobs](/docs/jobs/): To help you get going, each [ANY API tutorial](/docs/make-a-http-get-request/) has a its corresponding job attached to it. **Note:** [naas.link](https://naas.link) is managed by [linkpool.io](https://linkpool.io/), head to the contact section at the bottom of the page if you need more help.
+- You can also deploy testnet nodes and external adapters on [naas.link](https://naas.link/).
+You must write your own [jobs](/docs/jobs/): To help you get started, each [ANY API tutorial](/docs/make-a-http-get-request/) has a corresponding job attached to it. **Note:** [naas.link](https://naas.link) is managed by [linkpool.io](https://linkpool.io/).
+Refer to the contact section at the bottom of the page for more assistance.
 - Run your own testnet nodes as explained [here](/docs/running-a-chainlink-node/).
-You will have to write your own [jobs](/docs/jobs/): To help you get going, each [ANY API tutorial](/docs/make-a-http-get-request/) has a its corresponding job attached to it.
+You must write your own [jobs](/docs/jobs/): To help you get started, each [ANY API tutorial](/docs/make-a-http-get-request/) has a corresponding job attached to it.